omidhzr/ecom/README.md

 ## Roadmap

 -   [x] Add Home Page
 -   [x] Add Authentication
 -   [x] Add and retrieve Products to/from Firebase
 -   [x] Add Admin page to support adding and retrieval
 -   [x] Convert to Typescript
 -   [x] Add Dark Mode theme
 -   [ ] Add Shopping Cart
     -   [x] a simple shopping cart to add and delete products from the home page
     -   [ ] Add Checkout and Payment using Paypal / Stripe / Swish
-- [ ] Use redux for state management
+-   [x] Use redux for state management
 -   [ ] Make a Proxy API using node express to call firebase admin sdk
     -   [ ] protect the admin page using role based auth
-- [ ] Employ Lazy Loading
+-   [ ] Implement Lazy Loading
 -   [ ] Write tests for components
 -   [ ] Use Docker to host the Server
 -   [ ] Restructure and Refactor the codebase
-- [ ] Add third-party SignIn process (via google) so that the user do not need to register with us
+-   [ ] Add third-party SignIn process (via google)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>